gg-ed/gg-ed.github.io/pages/research.md

 ## Working Papers and Projects

-In this section, I describe some of the working papers that I have yet to turn into a manuscript format, as well as the projects that I have or am intending to embark on.
+In this section, I describe some of the working papers that I have yet to turn into a manuscript format, as well as the projects that I have embarked or am intending to embark on.

 #### Risk-based Optimization